ahayman/ahayman.github.io/_posts/2021-07-19-the-wandering-inn.md

 Pirateaba is not afraid to take on difficult themes, and with a with a world so big, they have plenty of room to address them.
 I've been particularly pleased at the way they've taken on subjects such a rape and violence, omitting the gratuitous while showing how dehumanizing such acts can be.

 But it's more than that.
 It's not uncommon for fan/sci-fi authors to have philosophical and/or idealogical viewpoints.
-In fact, I would argue this genre in particular is well suited toward expressing such things— it's a part of my attraction to it, if I were to be honest.
+In fact, I would argue this genre in particular is well suited toward expressing such things— it's a part of my attraction to it at least.
 Yet I've been particularly pleased at the way Pirateaba addresses such issues.
 They almost certainly have an opinion — as all people inevitably do — but they're not afraid of expressing the complexities of reality and — how can I say this? — of the valid pluralities of individual, yet limited perspectives.

-Thank you, Pirateaba, for doing in ten thousand words what so many authors could never do in their attempts at a fraction of yours.

-I'm so tired of simplistic philosophy reduced to absurd ideology that cannot help but destroy humanity in its simplicity.
+I'm so tired of simplistic philosophy reduced to absurd ideology.
 Because, in the end, humanity — _people_ and _individuals_ — are not so easily reduced.
 We're complex beings imbued with limited perspective.
 This is not a thing that can be changed.
-No matter how good, how _right_ our hero is, she is, at their core, fallible, if only due to their limited understanding of reality.
+No matter how good, how _right_ our hero is, at their core, fallible, if only due to their limited understanding of reality.

 It's this kind of thoughtful address of the human condition that I find a huge draw to The Wandering Inn.
 Take for instance Flo, the King of Destruction.
 He's viewed by others as a tyrant bent on world domination.
 Yet Pirateaba spends a lot of time exploring why a tyrant might justify this in such a way that, somehow, you begin to understand and relate.
 He's a good person trying to rectify gross injustice, and perhaps it is not the he who was wrong in his conquests, but the world who is wrong in its label.